 - Cloth grocery bags to reinforce environmental shopping

 Suggestions for words to use and teach during a money theme:

 - expensive, economical, overpriced

-- one cent, five cents, ten cents, twenty-five cents
+- five cents, ten cents, twenty-five cents

 - worth, value, compare

 - counting by ones, counting by fives, counting by tens

 - bank, teller

 - sale, receipt